singularitti/Spglib.jl/docs/src/man/troubleshooting.md

 The API itself has not changed, but some returned values may differ.

 Please be aware of these differences.
-If you notice inconsistencies between the Julia API and the C API, check the upstream PR history and update your code accordingly.
+If you have already updated your code but still observe results that differ between the Julia API and the C/Python APIs, let me know so I can investigate.